filipi/onde/README.md

 N:N relations.

-The tool handles the submited information throught a "insert" or a "save" button, thus automaticallly generating an insert or update query statment.
+The tool handles the submited information throught a "insert" or a "save" button, thus automaticallly generating an insert or an update query statment.
 There is no object relational abstration, the queries are generated directly in the PHP functions.